sahanHe/sahanhe.github.io/_teaching/lightfields.md

 I worked as one of the instructors of the workshop conducted by Dr. Chamira Edussooriya in IEEE EMBS ISC 2021 at University of Moratuwa.
 You can find the details of the workshop [here](https://isc.embs.org/2021moratuwa/workshop-1/).

+Topics

-Light field processing using digital filters
+* Light field processing using digital filters
-Deep learning for light field processing
+* Deep learning for light field processing